 The other driver was convicted of a moving violation and you were not;

-The injury or damage is the result of a hit and run driver and you report it to the police within 24 hours;
+The injury is the result of a hit and run driver and you report it to the police within 24 hours;

 Accident caused by hitting an animal

 If your rates are increased as a result of a claim, the insurance company must sent you notice that your rates are being increased and the exact reason why they are being increased.